KaziC-SNHU/Gam305_BlueGroup/README.md

 guide the player, we implemented player guidance in the form of colored stones attached to doors and levers.
 This made the game feel a bit more navigable, and opened the door for our current work and plans: to add a map, available at checkpoints, and add more prompts for the user.
 We've all done the best we can, given that everyone has a real life outside of this project, and it's coming along rather smoothly.
 There weren't really any tools that were unhelpful or a hinderance, as we've kept it all rather simple, and stuck with the same tools as we have been using.
 Our final project is set to come out on schedule.

+# Module Six Project Log - Team Reflection
+Members Present: Matthew C, Carlos P, Ruben G, Jon B
+## The Final Release
+Overall, the final evolution of our game also came out rather smoothly.
+Our communication and workflow was good, and we all completed our assigned tasks.
+Once again there were, of course, a few hiccups.
+One or two corrupted files (luckily resolved before impact this time), a couple of commits done at the same time leading to conflicts...unfortunately stuff like this happens, but we as a team handled it with patience and grace, resolving the issues efficiently.\
+Previous evaluations were once again key in this development stage; we, of course, intended to add sounds and textures, but it certainly was the right next step.
+We also did change the interact button to 'E' because, we agree, that just makes sense.
+Regarding tools, we, once again, did not greatly expand our arsenal.
+We used the Fab library for our assets (textures, models, and sounds).
+There were no tools used that did not earn their place.